beccasolomon22/Project-1/README.md

 # TikTok Usage and COVID-19
-Team 3 Members: Mustafa Naeem, Rebecca Solomon, Francis Crawford (presenter), Isabelle Roetcisoender, & Sabrina Fernandez
+Team 3 Members: Mustafa Naeem, Rebecca Solomon, Francis Crawford, Isabelle Roetcisoender, & Sabrina Fernandez

 ## Topic Overview
 In the wake of the coronavirus (COVID-19) pandemic many have been turning to social media for information, support and social connection.
 This analysis serves to answer how social media usage has been impacted by the coronavirus (COVID-19) pandemic.